-At least 25% of Simmons Beautyrest owners report premature sagging.
-Models with a thick pillow top or thick comfort layer tend to have the most problem with premature sagging.
+As is true with most innerspring mattress brands, at least 25% of Simmons Beautyrest owners report sagging occurring to an extent that makes the mattress significantly less comfortable and supportive.
+Models with a thick pillow top or thick comfort layer tend to have the most problem with sagging.
 (See the truth about pillow top mattresses for analysis on pillow top durability / lifespan.)

-Firm Beautyrest models – models without a pillow top or much padding – tend to have somewhat fewer sagging complaints, but they too can prematurely sag.
+Firm Beautyrest models – models without a pillow top or much padding – tend to have somewhat fewer sagging complaints, but they too can sag significantly.

-A person's size and weight do not appear to be significant factors in regard to whether and how much a Beautyrest may sag.
+A person's size / weight do not appear to be a major factor in regard to whether and how much a Beautyrest may sag.